Castleford: Railways

 services calling at Ledston and Kippax, before arriving in Garforth and continuing to Leeds.

+In December 2023, services were restored towards York, with Transpennine Express providing four round-trips daily, from Manchester Piccadilly to York via Huddersfield, Wakefield Kirkgate and Castleford.

 The Glasshoughton area of the town is served by its own railway station, which is situated one stop beyond Castleford on the Pontefract line.

 Buses

 In 2016, a new £6 million bus station was opened adjacent to the railway station to allow an integrated travel site for the 12,000 people using the bus station per day.